By: Act! Blog | 9/01/2017

 If you want to get more people to open and respond to your emails, the topic is obviously very important.
 When it comes to getting people to notice and open your emails, the subject line is at least as important as the actual message.
 Recipients see your subject line and make a split second decision whether to open your email, delete it, or save it for later (which often never arrives).
 That's why it's worth giving plenty of thought to your subject lines.
 Here are some tips to keep in mind.

 These are some of the guidelines to keep in mind when sending emails.
-One common theme with all of these tips is to always do your own testing.
+One common denominator with all of these tips is to always do your own testing.
 General rules are worth studying, but you'll do even better by finding out what your own subscribers prefer.